zachgordon25/gitmd/README.md

 You can read more information on this history of [file sharing from Wikipedia](https://en.wikipedia.org/wiki/File_sharing) In the days of old, people used [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol), [CSV](https://en.wikipedia.org/wiki/Comma-separated_values),and [SVN](https://en.wikipedia.org/wiki/Apache_Subversion).

-Another popular cloud solution that is used with git, Github's competitor, is [Bitbucket](https://bitbucket.org/).
+Another popular cloud solution that is used with git, GitHub's competitor, is [Bitbucket](https://bitbucket.org/).

-## How Do Git and Github Interact?
+## How Do Git and GitHub Interact?

 ### Git